AlexandrLo/Win10-Kick-Starter-Script/README.md

     powershell.exe -NoProfile -ExecutionPolicy Bypass -File Win10.ps1 -include Win10.psm1 -preset mypreset.txt -log myoutput.log

 The logging is done using PowerShell `Start-Transcript` cmdlet, which writes extra information about current environment (date, machine and user name, command used for execution etc.) to the beginning of the file and logs both standard output and standard error streams.

+### Chocolatey packages

+The tweak library for this fork contains tweaks `InstallChocoWithPackages` and `UninstallChocoWithPackages` for installing apps through Chocolatey and uninstalling Chocolatey with all packages respectively.

+`InstallChocoWithPackages` installs Chocolatey if not installed, and after that installs packages from [Packages.config](https://chocolatey.org/docs/commandsinstall#packagesconfig).
+`UninstallChocoWithPackages` will remove Chocolatey and all packages, software, and configurations in the Chocolatey Installation folder from your machine.
+This is very destructive.
+Do not run this tweak unless you completely understand what the intention of this tweak is and are good with it.
+It may have varied results on different machines in the same environment.

 ## Maintaining own forks